KennyClayton/Capstone-Back-End/README.md

 **To start the application:**

-6. In the top-level directory (Capstone-back-end), run each of these commands:
+8. Navigate up to the top-level directory (Capstone-back-end) and run each of these commands:

     ```bash
     dotnet tool install --global dotnet-ef --version 8.0.2